jesseokeya/llm-agent-template/README.md

 # LLM Agent Application Template

-A production-grade LLM application built with LangGraph, LangChain.js, and TypeScript.
+A production-grade LLM application template built with LangGraph, LangChain.js, and TypeScript.
 This application provides conversational AI with action extraction capabilities and RAG for context enhancement.

 ## Features